Xuanwu Gate Incident

-The Xuanwu Gate Incident was a palace coup for the throne of the Tang dynasty on 2 July of 626, (Note: According to historical Chinese sources, it took place on the 4th day of the 6th month during the 9th year of the Wude (武德) era of Tang Gaozu's reign, which translates to 2 July 626 (Bingham 1950a).) when Prince Li Shimin (Prince of Qin) and his followers assassinated his brothers Crown Prince Li Jiancheng and Prince Li Yuanji (Prince of Qi).
-Li Shimin, the second son of Emperor Gaozu, was in an intense rivalry with his brothers.
-He took control and set up an ambush at Xuanwu Gate, the northern gate leading to the Palace City, within the imperial capital Chang'an.
-The Palace City (宮城) was located in the northernmost central part of Chang'an.
-In later years, it was known as the West Inner Palace (西内) and the Taiji Palace (太極宮), but these designations were not used at the time of the coup.
-There, Li Jiancheng and Li Yuanji were murdered by Li Shimin and his men.
+The Xuanwu Gate Incident was a palace coup for the throne of the Tang dynasty on 2 July 626.
+(Note: According to historical Chinese sources, it took place on the 4th day of the 6th month during the 9th year of the Wude (武德) reign, which corresponds to 2 July 626 (Bingham 1950a).)
+During the incident, Prince Li Shimin (Prince of Qin) and his followers assassinated his brothers Crown Prince Li Jiancheng and Prince Li Yuanji (Prince of Qi).

+Li Shimin took control and set up an ambush at Xuanwu Gate, the northern gate leading to the Palace City (Note: The Palace City (宮城) was located in the northernmost central part of Chang'an.
+In later years, it was known as the West Inner [Palace] (西内) and the Taiji Palace (太極宮), but these designations were not used at the time of the coup.
+(Bingham 1950b)) within the imperial capital Chang'an.
+Near that area, Li Jiancheng and Li Yuanji were killed by Li Shimin and his men.
 Within three days after the coup, Li Shimin was installed as the crown prince.
 About two months later, Emperor Gaozu abdicated and passed the throne to Li Shimin, who would become known as Emperor Taizong.